Why Zirconia Crowns?

 full contour all-translucent

-A full-contour translucent zirconia crown is more suited for areas that need to be visually pleasing yet are subjected to far less biting and grinding forces.
+A full-contour translucent zirconia crown is more suited for areas that need to be visually pleasing and are subjected to less biting and grinding forces.

 Porcelain-fused-to-Zirconia